Is it Crass for Writers to Worry About Pleasing Their Readers?

 I was on the phone in my office, scanning my bookshelves and chatting when my eye stopped on Leo Benedictus' book THE AFTERPARTY.
-He's a British writer, not well known in the US, whom I admire for his witty, powerful, original writing; I aspire to that kind of authority combined with fun in my own writing.
+He's a British writer, not well known in the US.
+I admire him for his witty, powerful, original writing; I aspire to that kind of authority combined with fun in my own writing.

 "Ah, yes," I thought.
 "Leo with the great last name.
 Wonder what you're up to?"

 I went online.
 On his website he includes a section called "opinions," and after clicking on social kisses (loved his take on who, how and when), I clicked on desire and technique.
 To be honest, I thought it would involve sex and I was just a bit curious.
 What he actually posted was a short piece on writing that surprised me.

 "Novelists who do not shape their work to be liked are seen as purer and better artists.
 But they are neither," he writes.
 "Because in a novel, failing to please readers is poor technique."
 That stopped me right in my tracks.

 There's a pervasive and entrenched bias in the literary community against writing for readers.
 We write for ourselves, and if we don't, then we're being (pick your poison):